Diabetic neuropathy has no known cure. Treatment for diabetic neuropathy focuses on:

 - Between 80 and 120 mg/dL, or 4.4 and 6.7 mmol/L, for people age 59 and younger who have no other underlying medical conditions

 - Between 100 and 140 mg/dL, or 5.6 and 7.8 mmol/L, for people age 60 and older, or those who have other medical conditions, such as heart, lung or kidney disease

 - Follow your doctor's recommendations for good foot care

 - Stop smoking

 Several medications are used to relieve nerve pain, but they don't work for everyone and most have side effects that must be weighed against the benefits they offer.
-There are also a number of alternative therapies, such as capsaicin cream (made from chili peppers) and acupuncture, that may help with pain relief.
+There are also a number of alternative therapies, such as capsaicin cream (made from chili peppers), physical therapy or acupuncture, that may help with pain relief.
 Doctors frequently use them in conjunction with medications, but some may be effective on their own.

 - Anti-seizure medications.
-Although drugs such as gabapentin (Gralise, Neurontin), pregabalin (Lyrica) and carbamazepine (Carbatrol, Tegretol, others) are used to treat seizure disorders (epilepsy), they're also prescribed for nerve pain.
+Although drugs such as gabapentin (Gralise, Neurontin), pregabalin (Lyrica) and carbamazepine (Carbatrol, Tegretol) are used to treat seizure disorders (epilepsy), they're also prescribed for nerve pain.
 Side effects may include drowsiness, dizziness and swelling.

 Managing complications and restoring function

 Specific treatments exist for many of the complications of neuropathy, including: